 Another easy way to ensure that Fido remains safe and happy during the summer months is checking the weather ahead of time before planning an outdoor excursion.
 Again, be sure to not only check the temperature but the humidity levels as well.

 Additionally, when you're outside, make sure to touch the pavement and see how hot it is.
 Protecting your dog's paw pads is something that all parents should keep in mind during the hot summer months.
 You may not realize just how easy it is for paw pads to burn, and trust us when we say that you want to avoid it.
-Injured paw pads can lead to a slew of problems including infection, tears, and a long healing process.
+Injured paw pads can lead to a multitude of problems including infection, tears, and a long healing process.
 Make sure that you’re doing everything you can to protect your dog's paw pads from the hot concrete pavement.
 A good rule of thumb is that if you wouldn’t walk on it barefoot, neither should your dog.
 Pet owners can purchase booties to protect their dog's paw pads during walks in the neighborhood.
 These are especially important if you live in an area where grassy walking paths aren’t always available.

 Staying Alert = Saving a Life